harshan-dev-test/tetris-game-go-/README.md

 ```

 ### 4. Run the Game
-You can run the game in two ways:
+You can run the game in three ways:

 #### a) Developer Mode (with live reloading)
 If you have [Air](https://github.com/cosmtrek/air) installed: